miguelriosoliveira/42/cursus/rank-01/ft_printf/README.md

 ```

 ### Requirements
-- Don’t implement the buffer management of the original `printf()`.
+- Don't implement the buffer management of the original `printf()`.
 - Your function has to handle the following conversions: `c`, `s`, `p`, `d`, `i`, `u`, `x`, `X` and `%`
 - Your function will be compared against the original `printf()`.
 - You must use the command `ar` to create your library.
 Using the `libtool` command is forbidden.